 Consider future expenses:

 We know that spending habits can vary greatly over our lives, so having an idea of your future financial commitments will help to plan now.
-Spendings such as mortgages, medical insurance and family planning must all be considered.
+Spendings such as mortgages, medical insurance, car insurance and family planning must all be considered.
 Having an emergency savings account is a great way to relieve any unexpected expenses, too.

 Reevaluate your expenses regularly:

 Different times of the year and life changes probably see you spending your money differently.
 You may have an injury that comes with more medical bills one year, you may just decide to take a more expensive vacation, or you may just develop a habit for artisanal coffee.
 In fact, people don't often realize they are overspending on food until they write down their food expenses.

 These should all be taken into account and tallied.
 Seeing the numbers written down clearly is a great way to truly grasp your financial habits.